Memory & Dementia

 Dementia Care Specialist

-Individuals, families, caregivers and the community can get education and support about Alzheimer's and other forms of dementia, and brain health from our dedicated dementia care specialist.
+Individuals, families, caregivers and the community can get education and support about Alzheimer's and other forms of dementia, brain health, and memory screens from our dedicated dementia care specialist.

 You can get answers to questions like "What Memory Changes are Normal?" and find brain health information on our Healthy Living section.
 For example, the lists below identify types of brain changes.
 If you or someone else you know has symptoms from the right side, contact the ADRC for information on memory screens or resources for a thorough medical assessment.